virginatlanticdevelopment/front-end-test/README.md

 1. Render a responsive list of comparable holiday cards.
 2. Provide accessible, labelled filter controls.
 3. Combine price, facility, and star-rating filters correctly.
+4. Preserve filter and sort state in the URL.
+5. Derive available filter options from the data.
-4. Handle missing images, empty facilities, and string/number ratings gracefully.
+6. Handle missing images, empty facilities, duplicate/cased facilities, duplicate hotels, long names, and string/number ratings gracefully.
-5. Keep component, data-shaping, and filtering logic easy to follow.
+7. Keep component, data-shaping, and filtering logic easy to follow.
-6. Include focused tests where they add confidence.
+8. Include focused tests where they add confidence.

 ## What we will review